arielgee/Sage-Like/.misc/tasks.md

 * 'Primary mouse click ALSO opens Feed Preview in' rewrite! no indication that we are talking about clicking on a tree feed
 * change preference to open feed preview with left click 'in current tab' 'in new tab'
 	> Click feed to ALSO open Feed Preview		[O] No		[O] current tab		[X] new tab
+* check all uses of setTimeout() can thay be removed/replaced by sendMessage
 ---